 4. Choose the Right Partner

-Cloud architecture is both an art and a science, and designing and implementing a successful cloud enablement strategy requires a very specific set of skills.
+Cloud architecture is both an art and a science, and designing and implementing a successful cloud enablement strategy requires a particular set of skills.
 Choosing the right partner — someone who can help you develop and plan your deployment, not just sell you a service — can mean the difference between success and failure.

 But how do you find the right partner?
 This checklist will help you identify a partner for your cloud enablement strategy: